-Analysis of the individual income levels in the City of Salisbury in 2016 compared to South Australia shows that there was a similar proportion earning a high income (those earning $1,750 per week or more) and a lower proportion of low income persons (those earning less than $500 per week).
+Analysis of the individual income levels in the City of Salisbury in 2021 compared to South Australia shows that there was a higher proportion earning a high income (those earning $1,750 per week or more) and a lower proportion of low income persons (those earning less than $500 per week).

 The major differences between the weekly income of the local workers in the City of Salisbury and South Australia were:

 - A larger percentage of local workers who earned $800 - $999 (14.0% compared to 12.5%)